lhbikos/ReC_MultivModel/docs/13-MLM_LongExplore.md

 3. Write up the Results as demonstrated in the lecture
 4. Table (use the tab_model outfile) and Figure are required

 * Rework the problem in the chapter by changing the random seed in the code that simulates the data.
 This should provide minor changes to the data, but the results will likely be very similar.
-SINCE I'M NOT CONVINCED THAT CHANGING THE RANDOM SEED DOES MUCH, I MAY CHANGE THIS ONE TO AN EXAMPLE I WORK WITH ANSWERS AT THE END.
 * Data from a second MLM analysis from the research vignette are provided at the end.
 The only difference in the scenario is that the outcome variable changes from anxiety to depression.
 Use this data.
 * Conduct a multi-level analysis with data to which you have access.
 This could include data you simulate on your own or from a published article.
 It is quite possible the conditions of your data will necessitate deviations from this approach.
 Investigate what they are and apply them.